 In the 2004 and 2008 general elections, the Socialist Party defeated PP by decisive margins, although it did not secure an absolute majority in the Congress of Deputies in either election.
 The leader of the PSOE, José Luis Rodríguez Zapatero, formed a minority government on both occasions; in 2004 he was also supported by IU, left-wing nationalists from Catalonia (ERC), Galicia (BNG) and Aragon (ChA), as well as Canarian moderate nationalists (CC), but in 2008 ERC voted against him, while IU, BNG and CC-PNC abstained.

-In an early general election held in November 2011, the Socialists suffered a crushing defeat and scored their worst result since the re-establishment of democracy in 1977, while the Popular Party won an absolute majority in Congress.
+In an early general election held in November 2011, the Socialists suffered a crushing defeat and scored their worst result up to that point since the re-establishment of democracy in 1977, while the Popular Party won an absolute majority in Congress.
 The following month, PP leader Mariano Rajoy became Spain's new head of government.

 The outcome of the 2000 general election illustrates the functioning in practice of the electoral system: